List of Alex Rider characters: Eva Stellenbosch Eva Stellenbosch is a secondary antagonist in the novel Point Blanc. She is co-director of Point Blanc Academy for young men, along with Dr. Hugo Grief. She was formerly an interrogator for the South African Secret Police, and was Miss South Africa in weightlifting for five consecutive years. Her strength is proven when she bent a solid metal poker until it became U-shaped, without breaking a sweat. She had known Dr. Grief for twenty-six years. She is described as looking like "a man in drag", having huge muscles and a facial structure that "wasn't quite human". She also has wisps of bright ginger hair and a high domed forehead.

 Along with Dr. Grief, she organises the Gemini Project (see Dr. Hugo Grief), having raised Hugo's clones for the first fourteen years of their lives.
 She is killed by Wolf when the SAS raid Point Blanc Academy.
 Wolf shoots her in the leg, causing her to stumble backwards and trip into a third-story window, shattering it and falling to her death.
-However, she shoots Wolf three times.
+However, she shoots Wolf three times, although his body armor stops the shots.

 Eva Stellenbosch is also portrayed as a smoker.
 At various points in the book, she is pictured smoking cigars.

 She is portrayed by Ana Ularu in the series.